manjaro-libhybris/manjaro-arm-tools/README.md

 # Manjaro ARM Tools
 Contains scripts and files needed to build and manage manjaro-arm packages and images.

-This software is available in the Manjaro Strit repo's, if you run Manjaro.
+This software is available in the Manjaro Strit repo's, if you run Manjaro or other Arch derivatives.

 *These tools only work on Arch based distributions!*